Dog Bite: Homeowners Insurance to the Rescue

 Hire a dog trainer – A professional dog trainer may be able to help your dog adjust to different situations that may trigger aggressive behavior.

-Walk your dog daily – Most pets need daily exercise.
+Walk your dog daily – Your four-legged friends need daily exercise.
 It provides dogs with healthy mental stimulation and helps them to release any excess stress, anxiety, and tension.

 Keep up your pet's annual checkups – Dogs who are in pain are more likely to bite.
 Make a veterinarian gives your pet a good physical to check for any physical problems.
 Dogs who are sick or suffering are more likely to bite others.